Prism Scan

 Who we are

-This privacy policy explains how Prism Scan handles personal data for the Prism website, browser extension, backend services, contact form, and issue reporting tools.
+This privacy policy explains how Prism Scan handles personal data for the Prism website, Chrome extension, iOS mobile app, Android mobile app, backend services, contact form, product submissions, subscriptions, analytics, and issue reporting tools.

 The controller is sole trader Adriano Barbet.
 You can contact us via the form on this website.